sramalhao/sramalhao/README.md

 After a major life change related to my health, I decided to switch careers to the tech field and found in data science what I loved most as a biology researcher: being challenged with complex problems and seeking innovative solutions.

-And now, here I am, sharing personal projects and lots of learning and I hope you like it!
+And now, here I am, sharing personal projects and lots of learning.
+Hope you like it!

 Oh, before I forget: